 RevenueSA cannot accept late notices of designated beneficiaries.
-The Commissioner does not have any discretion to consider a nomination of a designated beneficiary lodged after 31 December 2021.
+The Commissioner of State Taxation does not have any discretion to consider a nomination of a designated beneficiary lodged after 31 December 2021.

 The trust rates of land tax do not apply to land held by: